3 days in Rome

 The Mouth of Truth

-I haven't told you this before, but look, at this point it's best to watch Audrey Hepburn and Gregory Peck's 'Roman Holiday' before your trip, because in addition to the scene in Piazza di Spagna, the stars of the film also visit the famous Bocca della Verità, the famous marble mask which, according to legend, bites the hand of a liar.
+I haven't told you this before, but look, at this point it's best to watch Audrey Hepburn and Gregory Peck's 'Roman Holiday' before your trip, because in addition to the scene in Piazza di Spagna, the protagonists of the film also visit the famous Bocca della Verità, the famous marble mask which, according to legend, bites the hand of lying people.

 It is located in the Piazza della Bocca della Verità, which is just opposite the Tiber Island, where the Church of Santa Maria di Cosmedin is located.
 Its inner portico houses the Bocca della Verità.
 The square is quite beautiful and in front of the church you can also visit a temple dedicated to Hercules and the Fountain of the Tritons.